 One might also refer to this land as horse fence country, as the landscape near Versailles is dominated by breeding and horse farms.
 And just down the road from Brookdale Farm is another well-known horse farm, Stonestreet Farm, owned by another winery with Napa Valley connections – Jackson Family Wines (Barbara Banke).

-While Brookdale Farm used to primarily serve as a breeding farm, today it is mainly used for boarding and the sales of horses (although the Seitz family still breeds horses here).
-They attend all the major Kentucky based auctions as well as travel to New York and overseas to Europe and Australia to various horse sale events.
+While Brookdale Farm used to primarily serve as a breeding farm, today it is mainly used for boarding and the sales of horses, although the Seitz family still breeds horses here.
+The family attends all major Kentucky based auctions as well as travels to New York and to Europe and Australia for various horse sale events.
 Over the decades the farm has sold more then 300 stakes winners.
 We have visited the farm but have not yet taken a tour.
-Look for an update to this review in 2020.
+Look for an update to this review in 2022 or 2023.

 In homage to the original Brookdale Farm in New Jersey and the Brookdale Farm in Kentucky, an image of small horse appears on the label of every wine bottle.

 Brookdale produces about 500 cases each year of a Cabernet Sauvignon.
 This was their only wine for a number of years but more recently have introduced a Sauvignon Blanc which is usually sourced from neighboring Sonoma County.
 In addition to sourcing grapes from select vineyards, Brookdale also owns the Three Daisies Vineyard – originally developed by Mike in 2001.
 This vineyard is planted entirely to Cabernet Sauvignon; the grapes are hand-picked by friends and family every harvest.